-- 4. Use the Rotary knob or the Channel Up and Channel Down buttons on a Raymic handset to change a character. - 5.
+- 4. Use the Channel Up and Channel Down buttons to change a character. - 5.
 Press the OK button to confirm each character and move to the next. - 6.
 When you have completed your changes press the OK button again to save the changes.